They're Back......College students coming home for the holidays

 I personally am not a Pinterest holiday mom.
 Not that there's anything wrong with that.
 I'm just saying my holiday table doesn't look like this:

 No, it absolutely does not.
-To be 100% transparent, my dining room table currently holds several unopened Amazon deliveries, a stack of our “good” dishes that were washed but not yet put away from Thanksgiving, and some toilets items from Target that nobody has bothered to take upstairs yet.
+To be 100% transparent, my dining room table currently holds several unopened Amazon deliveries, a stack of our "good" dishes that were washed but not yet put away from Thanksgiving, and some toiletries items from Target that nobody has bothered to take upstairs yet.
 Fa la la la la!

 Add to the holiday stress the return of your college student and you could be in for some rough days if your expectations are unrealistic.